-- 1. Open a terminal command line application. - 2.
-Use 'cd' commands to change to the directory where the firmware file is located, for example (if the firmware file is on your desktop): cd ~/Desktop - 3.
-Execute the tftp command with the IP address of the device (make sure to use the device's configured IP if using the Command Software Update method):
+- 1. Copy the firmware file to somewhere easily accessible from the Terminal application, for example the Desktop. - 2.
+Open a Terminal command line application (CTRL-ALT-T will do this on many desktop environments). - 3.
+Use 'cd' commands to change to the directory where the firmware file is located, for example (if the firmware file is on your desktop) 'cd ~/Desktop' followed by the ENTER key. - 4.
+Execute the tftp command with the IP address of the device (make sure to use the device's configured IP if the update method being used utilizes the devices IP address):

-'''

 tftp 192.168.2.59

-'''

-4. Execute the following commands from within the tftp program, pressing ENTER after each line, except the last one to prepare the TFTP transfer:
+5. Execute the following commands from within the tftp program, pressing ENTER after each line, except the last one, to prepare the TFTP transfer:

-'''

-binary

-rexmt 1

-timeout 30

-put MatrixFirmware-x.x.x.hex
+binary put MSC-Carina-Firmware-x.x.x.hex

-'''

-- 5. Make sure to replace MatrixFirmware-x.x.x.hex with the correct version number of the file. - 6.
-To initiate the transfer press ENTER after the last command above. - 7.
-The tftp program will indicate if the transfer was successful or not. - 8.
-If the transfer failed (timed out, etc), retry the put command or quit the application (type 'quit' and ENTER) and start over from step 2.
+- 6. Make sure to replace MSC-Carina-Firmware-x.x.x.hex with the correct version number of the file. - 7.
+Pressing ENTER after the put command will initiate the TFTP transfer.
+Make sure to perform the necessary actions to prepare the system for an update, prior to attempting the transfer. - 8.
+The TFTP program will indicate if the transfer was successful or not. - 9.
+If the transfer failed (timed out, etc), retry the put command or quit the application (type 'quit' and ENTER) and start over from step 4.